EvanBianco/recipes/README.md

 - [Handling side wall core data](https://github.com/agile-geoscience/recipes/blob/master/Handling%20sidewall%20core%20data.ipynb): Complete.

 - [Filtering a log with a striplog](https://github.com/agile-geoscience/recipes/blob/master/Filtering%20a%20log%20with%20a%20striplog.ipynb): Complete.

+- [Filtering lithology by formation](https://github.com/agile-geoscience/recipes/blob/master/Filtering%lithology%20by%20formation.ipynb): Complete.
+But could be extended with more regex examples and more complicated querying.

 - [Working with core photographs](https://github.com/agile-geoscience/recipes/blob/master/Working%20with%20core%20photographs.ipynb): NOT COMPLETE.
 Cursory proof of concept not yet integrated into Welly or Striplog.